-Due to the design and location of the proposed tree telecommunications mast, the activity is expected to have a low-medium impact on the visual character of the area, blending in the to rural environment.
+Due to the location of the proposed lattice telecommunications mast, the activity is expected to have a medium impact on the visual character of the area.
+A visual impact assessment is proposed.
+The specialist to also provide recommendations to reduce the visual impact of the mast, i.e. to paint the mast a "battleship grey" for camouflage to blend into the surrounding environment.

-The proposed site is not located within a CBA or ESA..
+The proposed site is not located within a CBA and ESAs, no wetlands or rivers are on or in close proximity to the site.
 The proposed site has no natural vegetation.
 No cultural or historical aspects were identified on the site.
-The Sir Lowry's Pass river running past the site.
-However, the mast is proposed within the existing build footprint within the property, behind existing walls of the property